- Conservatoire music, dance, and drama places are confirmed after exam results are published.

 Conditions of offer have been met

 UCAS Conservatoires applicants who have met the conditions of their guaranteed conditional first (GC1) choice will be placed there, and the offer will update to guaranteed unconditional (GU1).
-We send these applicants a Confirmation letter.
+We send these applicants confirmation in Track.
 If the applicant was holding a second offer, this will no longer exist when the GC1 offer becomes a GU1 offer.

 Reserve offers (VU or VC)